OS2iot/OS2iot-docs/source/api-key-access/api-key-access.rst

 |api-key-usage|

 The bottom half of the screenshot is the response.
-The request was limited to 2 applications using the `limit` query parameter.
+The request was limited to 2 applications using the :code:`limit` query parameter.
 As seen, the backend responded with 2 (collapsed) applications.

 Limitations
 -----------
-While most of the system is accessible with API key There are some security limitations, however:
+While most of the system is accessible using API key authentication, there are some security limitations, however:

 - You cannot manage your API key or someone else's
 - You cannot manage users nor user groups